zero-mstd/mav-z/README.md

 * delete the original python method
 ## modified by Zero 04/19/2021
 * added a date selector, then one can choose a specific period of time to view
+## modified by Zero 01/20/2021
+* fixed the wrong number of "Toots and replies"
+* added a statistical table to show the numbers of all kinds of toots

 # Usage
 * Clone the whole repo by using `git clone https://github.com/zero-mstd/mav-z.git`.
 Place all of them in the root of the archive (the folder that has `outbox.json` and `media_attachments/` in it).